This monthly compound interest calculator figures the...show more instructions

 Compound interest – you've heard of it, but what is it?

-As you know, banks and other financial institutions regularly publish their interest rates.
+Banks and other financial institutions regularly publish the interest rates they pay on money.
 You might be tempted to multiply the interest rate by the amount you plan to invest.
 The result is called simple interest.
 Simple interest is the amount of interest paid based on the principal balance alone.

-Compound interest, on the other hand, results in even the interest earning interest.
+Compound interest, on the other hand, occurs when your interest earned then earns additional interest.

-Using this monthly compound interest calculator, you can accurately determine the result of compound interest on your investments.
-Monthly compound interest is the most common method of compounding used by financial institutions.
+Using this monthly compound interest calculator, you can accurately determine the result of compound interest on your investments when compounded monthly.
+Monthly compound interest is the most common method used by financial institutions.

 Interest Matters – An Example